VB encourages the cancelation of short-term rental reservations, but they can’t prevent visitors from coming

 “I just don’t understand people,” Draper wrote on her Facebook page Sunday.
 “Why is Virginia not following the lead of other states and canceling beach rentals with full deposits back?”

-Draper attached a picture of an Oceanfront property on in Sandbridge that showed at least 10-12 cars in the driveway.
+Draper attached a picture of an Oceanfront property in Sandbridge that showed at least 10-12 cars in the driveway, she said.

-While many commenters chastised city leadership for their lack of action, legally all can do is “encourage” renters make cancellations.
+While many commented on her post and chastised city leadership for their lack of action, legally all the city can do is “encourage” renters make cancellations.

 “Virginia is a Dillon Rule state, which means localities have authority to the extent the General Assembly has approved,” said Julie Hill, a spokeswoman for the city.
 “Other states, like North Carolina, are home rule states, which means localities have lots of local control, including the ability to ban visitors.”

-Dare County leaders, which is home to the heavily visited Outer Banks, banned all visitors and non-resident property owners three weeks ago.
+Dare County leaders, which is home to the heavily visited Outer Banks, banned all visitors and non-resident property owners three weeks ago because of the coronavirus outbreak.

 Acting City Manager Tom Leahy will be sending out a letter this week to all 2,700 short-term rentals on record that include copies of the governor’s executive orders, according to Hill.